equinor/semeio/README.md

 pytest
 ```

-this requires that the test dependencies from `test_requirements.txt` are installed:
+this requires that test-dependencies are installed:

 ```sh
 # Install test requirements